weaviate/weaviate-io/docs/weaviate/configuration/authentication.md

 ### Token lifetime

 The token has a configurable expiry time that is set by the token issuer.
 We suggest establishing a workflow to periodically obtain a new token before expiry.
-The Weaviate client

 ## Add a Bearer to a Request